AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 Let's see the power of the knowledge store in action.
 When you ran the *Import data wizard*, you also created a knowledge store.
 Inside the knowledge store, you'll find the enriched data extracted by AI skills persists in the form of projections and tables.

-1. In the Azure portal, navigate back to your Azure storage account.
+1. In the **Azure portal**, navigate back to your Azure storage account **aistorage<inject key="DeploymentID" enableCopy="false" />**.

 1. In the left-hand menu pane, select **Containers (1)**.
 Select the **knowledge-store (2)** container.

     ![Screenshot of the knowledge-store container.](media/containe(1).png)

-1. Select any of the items.

-    ![](media/lab11-42.png)

 1. You will see a list of folders.
 There is one folder for all of the metadata for each review document. **Select any of the folders**.

+    ![](media/lab11-42.png)

-Within the folder, click the **objectprojection.json** file.
+1. Within the folder, click the **objectprojection.json** file.

     ![Screenshot of the objectprojection.json.](media/lab11-44.png)